laramies/theHarvester/README.md

 * censys - API keys are required and can be retrieved from your [Censys account](https://search.censys.io/account/api).
 * fullhunt
 * github
-* hunter - limited to 10 on the free plan so you will need to do -l 10 switch
+* hunter - limited to 10 on the free plan, so you will need to do -l 10 switch
 * intelx
 * pentesttools - not free
 * projecdiscovery - invite only for now